raulgs93/Transaction-statistics-RESTful-Demo/README.md

 # Description
-RESTful API demo that calculates statistics for transactions in las 60 seconds
+RESTful API demo that calculates statistics for transactions in the last 60 seconds

 ## Run